autonity/docs.autonity.org/oracle/run-oracle/index.md

    - The `--volume` flags are needed to mount the key and config files.
 The plugins are pre-built and included in the Docker container at the path `/usr/local/bin/plugins/`.
    :::

-   See the [Autonity Oracle Server command-line reference](/reference/cli/oracle/) or the oracle server's GitHub repo [README, Configuration of oracle server <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle?tab=readme-ov-file#configuration-of-oracle-server) section [CLI flags <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle?tab=readme-ov-file#cli-flags) for the full set of available flags.
+   See the [Autonity Oracle Server command-line reference](/reference/cli/oracle/) or the oracle server's GitHub repo [README, Configuration of oracle server](https://github.com/autonity/autonity-oracle?tab=readme-ov-file#configuration-of-oracle-server) section [CLI flags](https://github.com/autonity/autonity-oracle?tab=readme-ov-file#cli-flags) for the full set of available flags.

-For how to set the flags as system environment variables see the [README <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle?tab=readme-ov-file#configuration-of-oracle-server) section [System Environment Variables <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle?tab=readme-ov-file#system-environment-variables).
+For how to set the flags as system environment variables see the [README](https://github.com/autonity/autonity-oracle?tab=readme-ov-file#configuration-of-oracle-server) section [System Environment Variables](https://github.com/autonity/autonity-oracle?tab=readme-ov-file#system-environment-variables).

 ## Configure data source plugins

 The oracle server will need to provide FX, ATN and NTN currency pairs utilised in the Auton Stabilization Mechanism.

-A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet in the `autonity-oracle` GitHub repo [`/plugins` <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins) directory:
+A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet in the `autonity-oracle` GitHub repo [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins) directory:

 - Forex plugins: for connecting to public FX data sources.
 See the `forex_` prefixed adaptors.
 Four forex plugins are currently provided.
 - Simulator plugin: for simulated ATN/NTN data.
 See the `sim_plugin` adaptor.